sgshulman/DGEM/README.md

 ### Geometry

 The geometry of the scattering matter is described as a set of geometric shapes.
-On the top level, there are should be flared disk, sphere envelope or max/sum list.
+On the top level, there are should be flared disk, sphere envelope, fractal cloud or max/sum list.
 All angles of this section are measured in degrees, all distances are supposed to be in astronomy units.

 #### Flared Disk